divyeswarreddydesai/smartNIC/Readme.md

 ### Configuration File
 The configuration file (`config.json`) is used to set up various parameters required for the tool.
 Below are the details of the configuration fields:
+###important
+please provide the ips and vlan config
 #### Cluster Host Configuration
 1. **ips**: Provide the IP addresses.
 2. **pc_ip**: The IP address of the PC.